 For allergy, skin tests and diagnostic challenge tests are performed.

-We offer desensitisation for bee-venom and wasp-venom allergy, pollen hay fever and cat allergy.
+We offer desensitisation for bee-venom and wasp-venom allergy, pollen hay fever and house dust mite allergy.

 Non-urgent advice: Before your appointment